Victor J. Andrew High School: Marching Band

 In 2009, Dan Romano directed his last show, called Reflections.
 He retired later that year and is now going back to school.
 The current band director is Mark Iwinski, who marched in the band while he was in high school.

 The Winter Percussion Ensemble is a 12 time Winter Guard International Finalist.
 The Ensemble has won 2 gold, 3 silver, and 2 bronze medals since 2011.

+Relay For Life Fundraiser

 The district also has a Relay For Life event that donates money towards the American Cancer Society.
 In 2010, the Relay For Life of District 230 raised nearly $400,000.
 This placed them first in the state of youth events and boosted the event to the second-largest youth event in the country.
 This 2nd in the nation was behind one large university, Virginia Tech.
 The relay has been going on for the past 13 years and was the first event of its kind in the country.

+Theater

 In fall 2018, the fall play, “The Night Thoreau Spent in Jail”, was selected to perform at the Illinois Theatrefest.